-- (1) It is the duty of the Governor to formulate and implement monetary policy consistent with the carrying out by the Central Bank of its objective of achieving and maintaining price stability. - (2) The Governor has power to do in the country or elsewhere all things necessary or convenient to be done to formulate and implement monetary policy including without limitation and in addition to any other powers conferred by this Act or any other law, power to - - (a) set the rate of interest payable on an instrument issued by the Central Bank or borrowing of the Central Bank; and - (b) buy, sell and otherwise deal in Kina in such volumes as determined by the Governor; and - (c) buy, sell, discount and re-discount bills of exchange, promissory notes, treasury bills and other instruments; and - (d) buy, sell and otherwise deal in securities issued by the Government and other securities; and - (e) buy, sell and otherwise deal in Kina, foreign currency, gold and other precious metals; and - (f) otherwise operate in financial markets; and - (g) do anything incidental to his powers.
+- (1) The Board is to formulate monetary policy and oversee its implementation consistent with the carrying out by the Central Bank of its objectives pursuant to Section 7(a). - (2) The responsibility of the Board includes, without limitation and in addition to any other powers conferred by this Act or any other law, the power to - - (a) set the rate of interest payable on an instrument issued by the Central Bank or borrowing of the Central Bank; and - (b) directions to buy, sell and otherwise deal in Kina in such volumes as determined by the Monetary Policy Committee; and - (c) directions to buy, sell, discount and re-discount bills of exchange, promissory notes, treasury bills and other instruments; and - (d) directions to buy, sell and otherwise deal in Kina, foreign currency, gold and other precious metals; and - (e) directions on other operations in financial markets in line with the formulation of monetary policy. - (3) The Governor has power to do, in the country or elsewhere, all things necessary or convenient to be done to implement monetary policy as formulated and overseen by the Board.

-11. POLICY STATEMENTS.
+11. Policy statements.

-- (1) The Governor shall, within one month of the coming into operation of this Act, and every six months thereafter, issue a policy statement setting out the monetary policy of the Central Bank to achieve and maintain price stability for the following six month period. - (2) Without limiting the generality of Subsection (1), a policy statement issued under Subsection (1) shall contain - (a) details of action taken in accordance with Section 10(2); and - (b) details of advice given in accordance with Section 12; and - (c) an outline of any circumstances giving rise to the Governor furnishing any report to the Minister in accordance with Section 13. - (3) The Governor shall - - (a) deliver to the Minister; and - (b) cause to be published in the National Gazette, each policy statement issued under Subsection (1).
+- (1) The Board shall at least twice a year issue a policy statement setting out the monetary policy of the Central Bank to achieve and maintain its objectives as defined in Section 7(a) for the following six month period. - (2) Without limiting the generality of Subsection (1), a policy statement issued under Subsection (1) shall contain - - (a) details of directions and actions taken in accordance with Section 10; and - (b) a report on the meeting of the Board held prior to the issuance of the monetary policy statement, summarising the views of voting members and noting any votes. - (3) The Governor shall - - (a) deliver to the Minister; and - (b) cause to be published in the National Gazette; and - (c) cause to be published on the internet; and - (d) promote informed stakeholder discourse and engagement in relation to each policy statement issued under Subsection (1) and Subsection (4).